itstauq/NotchApp/README.md

 - expand the notch into a larger interactive surface
 - create multiple views and organize widgets across them
 - choose from a carefully crafted set of built-in widgets (coming soon)
-- build your own using a Raycast-inspired extensions API (coming soon)
+- build your own using a Raycast-inspired extensions API

 ## Planned Widgets